-- 14.12 In assessing whether the applicant is a fit and proper person to hold a licence, the Authority shall consider each case on its merits.
+- In assessing whether the applicant is a fit and proper person to hold a licence, the Authority shall consider each case on its merits.
 It will take account of the details of the DBS Basic Disclosure report, but only in so far as they are relevant to an application for a licence.
-When deciding what action is appropriate, the Committee will have regard to the Policy provided at Appendix S (page 130).
+When deciding what action is appropriate, the Committee will have regard to the Policy provided at Appendix S (page 129).
 The Committee need only consider an evidential argument that the applicant is not a fit and proper person on the 'balance of probabilities', rather than 'beyond reasonable doubt'. - Accordingly, upon receipt of a DBS Basic Disclosure report from the applicant, Licensing Officers will assess whether any or all of the conviction(s) is capable of having real relevance to the issue of whether or not the applicant is a fit and proper person to hold a licence.
-Licensing Officers will only bring a case before the Committee were the number and/or nature of the convictions relating to the applicant raise doubts as to whether that individual is a fit and proper person to hold the respective licence.
+Licensing Officers will only bring a case before the Committee were the number and/or nature of the convictions relating to the applicant raise doubts as to whether that individual is a fit and proper person to hold the respective licence. - 14.14 Whilst each case is determined on its merits, the following matters would be likely to result in an application being presented to the Committee for determination: - Any unspent convictions for serious offences, for example theft, burglary etc.